digital-comrades/proletariat/README.md

 ### Comments

 This is a simple library to wraps any boilerplate needed when using the `net` package, providing the most basic features and nothing fancy.
-This is packed using the encoder/decoder maintained by the Hashicorp people, had some trouble when reading directly from the `bufio` so it was easier to add a decoder to handle this, but this could be a TODO for the future.
+This is packed using the encoder/decoder, had some trouble when reading directly from the `bufio` so it was easier to add a decoder to handle this, but this could be a TODO for the future.

 Also added a connection pool when dealing with writes, using always a single connection could lead to writes always failing with `short write`.
 Using a pool of connections seems to fix this issue, since